-Google News Initiative teamed up with Local Media Association in early 2022 to showcase North American Innovation Challenge projects from local news organizations that focused on diversity, equity and inclusion.
+Google News Initiative teamed up with Local Media Association in 2022 to showcase North American Innovation Challenge projects from local news organizations that focused on diversity, equity and inclusion.

 The Google News Initiative Innovation Challenge program empowers news organizations to demonstrate new thinking in online journalism, better understand their communities, and develop new publishing business models.